matthewbrake/ocr-bill-v3/README.md

     # Required for OpenAI provider (optional)
     VITE_OPENAI_API_KEY=""

-    # Optional: For the "Submit Form" button
+    # Optional: For the "Submit Form" button (sends data to an email via Formspree)
     VITE_FORMSPREE_FORM_ID=""

+    # Optional: To change the backend server port from the default of 4000
+    PORT=4000
     ```

 ## 5. How to Run the Application